-There’s different essential oils or bath salts that are targeted for pain relief so you can actually feel like you are having a soothing bath.
-Massage is another great option.
+There’s different essential oils and bath salts that are targeted for pain relief so you can actually feel like you are having a soothing bath.

-Below are some more tips on how to relax before bed:
+Below are a few extra tips on how to relax before bed:

 Have you ever considered that your bedroom might simply be not conducive enough for sleeping?